How do animals know where they are and where to go?

 OUR RESEARCH GROUP

 Having knowledge about where am I and where I would like to go is a major ability for any animal to survive.
 Insects, even though they only exhibit a tiny brain, show astonishing abilities in spatial orientation and compass navigation.
-In our group at the Zoology II at the Biocenter in Wuerzburg (Germany), we are interested in understanding compass orientation in insects.
+In our group at the Department of Animal Physiology at the NTNU in Trondheim (Norway), we are interested in understanding compass orientation in insects.
 We use a variety of techniques, ranging from behavioral, neuroanatomical, to electrophysiological methods.

 OUR MODEL ORGANISM